-On a lesser note, since last we met Lord Bath was in court last June, fined C500 for assault.
-"I was dressed in a party suit (green caftan with mirrors) and somebody in the street was grossly offensive to me," he says.
+On a lesser note since last we met Lord Bath was in court last June, fined 1500 for is ault, "I was dressed in a party callan with morors) and in the cain the steel was grossly offensive to me," he says.
 "He gesticulated and called out, 'you pseud, you

-The Marquis of Bath ALEXANDER THYNN
+ALEXANDER THYNN

 Later Lord Bath saw the man he thought to be his assailant.
 "He looked guilty as he walked by, so I gave him a couple of cuffs and he looked about to punch, so I punched him," he says.
 "It's awful that he turned out to be the wrong man.
-I heard afterwards that he was deaf and heard afterwards that he was deaf and hadn't even heard me."
+I heard afterwards that he was deaf and hadn't even heard me."
 Lord Bath has hit people before for being abusive.
 "If it had been the right person, I feel it would have been the correct response."
-Was he suffering from paranola?
-"That's
+Was he suffering from paranoia?
+"That's irrelevent."

-E HAS also had problems with Ceawlin (pronounced Saw-lin), Viscount Weymouth, his 22-year-old son and heir.
-Last April Viscount Weymouth lost his girlfriend and best friend in an explosion in a New Delhi hostel.
-He suffered a dislocated her westely and acute emotional disneck vertebra and acute emotional dis tress and decided to abandon his univer-sity degree.
-"He shut himself off emotionally and has been vague and virtually listless since the accident.
+E HAS also had problems with Ceawlin (pronounced Saw-lin), Viscount Weymouth, his 22-year-Viscount Weymouth his 22-year-old son and heir.
+Last April Vis-count Weymouth lost his girlfriend and best frend in an explosion in a New Delhi hostel.
+He suffered a dislocated neck vertebra and acute emotional dis-tress and decided to abandon his university degree.
+"He shut himself off emo-tionally and has been vague and virtually listless since the accident.
 Now he's showing signs of improving."

-Lord Bath has been married to Anna

-Gael, a Hungarian journalist, for 28

-years.
-"I date our marriage from when

-we started living together, 38 years ago.

-In those initial 10 years she married a

-Frenchman, but I don't ever count that."
+Lord Bath has been married to Anna Gael, a Hungarian journalist, for 28 years.
+I date our marriage from when we started living together, 38 years ago.
+In those initial 10 years she married a Frenchman, but I don't ever count that."
 So why did he marry Anna?
-"I was 37

-and beginning to work greatly that I and beginning to worry greatly that I was unmarriageable, particularly once I stated my views on family."
+"I was 37 and beginning to worry greatly that I was unmarriageable, particularly once I stated my views on family."
 (On polygamy and wanting an extended family with lots of children by his wifelets.)

 "We had a good relationship, despite her being married.
-So I said, 'Can we not her being married.
 So I said, 'Can we not get something going where we're at least getting some sons and heirs?
+Once we're getting some sons and neirs?
 Once we're over that hurdle, we can think later about how we get the rest of the relation-ship working."
-He finishes his third tumbier of wine.
-'Our relationship is very fierce sometimes.
+He finishes his third tumbler of wine.
+"Our relationship is very ficice sometimes.
 When she was young she threw things at me, on one occasion Russian porcelain of some value from Longleat."
 They co-habit one week in four, and the rest of the time the marchioness lives in Paris.
-"It would be difficult for more to be under the strain of difficult for me to be under the strain of living with her all the time."
+"It would be difficult for me to be under the strain of living with her all the time."

-He likes to have six wifelets on his estate, but currently has only one.
-"Anna's tolerant when she meets someone I know well, but prefers not to.
-I like the idea of a family where they all get on and one is not having to be all things to one person."
-Curiously, over a 30-year span, he hasn't produced the illegitimate children he desires.
-"This is a failure.
-But when I read my journals, I see the time put in by any girl trying to get pregnant
+He I kes to have six wifelets on his estate, his currently has only one.
+"Anna's toa rant when she meets someone I ke ow well, but prefers not to.
+I like the idea of a family where they all get on and one is not having to be all things to are present."
+(Triscalls over 200) one person."
+Curiously, over a 30-year span, he mayn's produced the illegitimate children be desires.
+This is a failure.
+But when fread my journals, i see the time put in ty and guil trying to get pregnant